milvus-io/milvus/docs/design_docs/milvus_proto.md

   // The collection name in milvus.
 (Required) string collection_name = 3;

-  // A name array of the partitions whcih you want to load.
+  // A name array of the partitions which you want to load.
 (Required) repeated string partition_names = 4;
 }
 ```